 The potential recommended prison sentence will depend on the federal sentencing guidelines.
-When a person is charged and convicted with violating any statute, that statute usually will have a wide range in terms of the potential sentence that the defendant faces, very often from zero to ten years or zero to twenty years.
+When a person is charged and convicted of violating any statute, that statute usually will have a wide range in terms of the potential sentence that the defendant faces, very often from zero to ten years or zero to twenty years.
 In order to help judges decide on the exact sentence, Congress comes up with what is called the United States Sentencing Guidelines, which are renewed annually.
 Though these guidelines are extraordinarily complex and complicated and come in a book that is hundreds of pages long, they provide recommendations to judges regarding specific sentences that defendants face, and many judges follow those recommendations very closely.

 There are different factors that Congress tells judges to consider in fashioning a fair and just sentence.
-In fraud and cybercrime cases, the usual factors that the judges consider pursuant to those guidelines are the intended or actual loss amounts, the number of victims, how the fraud was committed, whether the person used sophisticated means to commit the fraud, and the defendant’s role.
+In fraud and cybercrime cases, the usual factors that the judges consider pursuant to those guidelines are the intended or actual loss amounts, the number of victims, how the fraud was committed, and whether the person used sophisticated means to commit the fraud and the defendant’s role.
 For example, if somebody was convicted of wire fraud where the minimum sentence is zero and the maximum sentence is 30 years, they would likely get probation if there was only one victim and the loss amount was $50,000.
 If, in contrast, there were 100 victims and the loss amount was $100 million, the person would likely get a significant prison sentence.

 It’s also important to remember that guidelines are advisory, although, until 2005, they were mandatory, which explains why many judges still closely adhere to them.
 In 2005, the United States Supreme Court found that making guidelines mandatory is unconstitutional because it took away too much discretion from the judges.
 Because of that case, called United States v Booker, the guidelines became advisory, which means that a judge can look toward the guidelines to get an idea as to what a fair sentence is, but ultimately, the judge may ignore the guidelines and give whatever sentence they feel is fair, as long as the sentence is within the minimum or maximum statutory requirements.

 In addition to the factors listed in the guidelines, the judges also will often look to other things, such as whether the defendant was convicted at trial or took a plea and whether the person cooperated.
-Other factors can include the defendant’s personal characteristics, including life achievements, support from family and/or community, educational level, and their level of remorse, and their willingness and ability to rehabilitate.
+Other factors can include the defendant’s personal characteristics, including life achievements, support from family and/or community, educational level, level of remorse, and willingness and ability to rehabilitate.